 The size and weight of arctic terns allow them to undergo remarkable feats such as flying enough miles to make it to the moon and back three times in their lifetime!
 The species has undergone thousands of years of evolution to become the fascinating creature we see today.
 So just how big is the arctic tern?

 Arctic terns are 28-39cm (11-15″) in length and they weigh 90-120g in weight (3.2-4.2oz).
 They are slim, medium-sized seabirds and one of the smallest members of the Tern family.
 Their wings are long and narrow with a wingspan of 64-76cm (25-30 inches) which makes them perfectly suited for gliding.

-Keep reading to find out how the arctic terns’ size and weight compare to other terns and seabirds, how much chicks grow each day after hatching, and why the arctic terns’ wingspan is crucial to their migration!
+Keep reading to find out how the arctic terns’ size and weight compare to other terns and seabirds or check out our article with 17 facts about the arctic tern to learn more.

 How Big Are Arctic Terns?

 Arctic terns are medium-sized, slender seabirds that measure 28-39cm (11-15 inches)1 (source: Cornell University).
 Male terns also tend to be slightly larger than females, however, sexual dimorphism (where one sex is substantially larger than the other) is not profound2 (source: C.M.
 Devlin, Waterbirds, Vol. 27, No. 3, pp. 314-320, 2004).